theastrowolfe/osh-js/Toolkit/Documentation/site/docs/dev/technical.md

 ### CURRENT_MASTER_TIME

 The `CURRENT_MASTER_TIME` allows to send the current timestamp being processed.
-This is sent by the buffer after processing (at the same time as the DATA event) and it is observed by the `OSH.UI.RangeSlider` view to move the slider cursor.
+This is sent by the buffer after processing (at the same time as the DATA event) and it is observed by the `OSH.UI.Panel.RangeSliderPanel` view to move the slider cursor.

 ### SELECT_VIEW